hortonworks/registry/docker/README.md

 ```
 sh kdc-registry.sh clean
 ```
 Removes all the stopped containers that are connected with the private network.
-This will also remove the images, dangling images and network that created.
+This will also remove the created images, dangling images and network.
 This will free disk space.
-This operation will be performed only after taking confirmation from the user.

 ### Stop the docker machine